bhagyashreek24/dcos-docs-site/pages/services/spinnaker_service_guide/0.2.0-1.4.2/command-reference/index.md

   -v, --verbose            Enable extra logging of requests/responses

-      --name="prometheus"  Name of the service instance to query
+      --name="spinnaker"  Name of the service instance to query

 Commands: